 - Continue to knead the dough.
 Keep on adding water as required.

-- Knead the dough till it becomes pliable and soft.
-The final dough consistency should not be very soft or hard.
+- Knead the dough till it becomes pliable, smooth and soft.
+The final dough consistency should not be very sticky or loose or hard.

 - Now make small to medium balls of the dough.
-Roll the balls in the palms of your hands.
+Roll the balls in the palms of your hands to smoothen it.

 - Flatten the ball.
 Sprinkle some whole wheat flour to the dough ball.
 Alternatively, you can also dust the rolling board with flour.

 - Turn on the gas stove and put the tawa to make it hot.